 Status Code field, then the initiating STA shall issue a MLME-NSEPPRIACCESS.confirm primitive with a value of SUCCESS in the Status Code field indicating successful disabling of NSEP priority access.
 [CID #1127]

-35.10.2.2.2.
-Initiated by the AP MLD
+35.10.2.2.2.2 Initiated by the AP MLD (CID #1706)

 An AP MLD with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access disabled may have the functionality to enable NSEP priority access.
 When triggered via an external interface, and upon receipt of an MLME NSEPPRIACCESSENABLE.request primitive, an AP MLD that supports this functionality shall enable NSEP priority access using the following procedure: